 How Do Asthma Medicines Work?

-This kind of medicine immediately loosens the muscles around the airways.
+Rescue medications can loosen the muscles around the airways.
 That opens up the airways and makes it easier to breathe.
-Quick-relief medicines are also called "fast-acting" or "rescue" medicines.
-They're usually breathed straight into the lungs where they relieve wheezing, coughing, and shortness of breath, often within minutes.
-The most common rescue medication is called a quick-acting bronchodilator (pronounced: brahn-ko-dye-LAY-tur).
+Rescue medicines are usually inhaled (breathed) right into the lungs, where they stop wheezing, coughing, and shortness of breath quickly.
+In other words, they rescue a person who's having trouble breathing!

-Quick-relief medicines are important during a flare-up because they help you breathe more easily right away.
-If your doctor has prescribed quick-relief medicine you should always have it with you — at school, on the basketball court, at the mall, and even on vacation.
+Rescue medications are important during a flare-up because they help someone breathe more easily right away.
+That means anyone who has asthma and has been prescribed rescue medications should always have them along — at school, on the basketball court, at the mall, and even on vacation.

 © 1995-2014 The Nemours Foundation/KidsHealth.
 All rights reserved.